rachbowyer/keirin/README.md

 takes over 10 minutes and produces the following output:

-             Execution time mean : 127.417564 ms
+             Execution time mean : 90.325077 ms
-    Execution time std-deviation : 238.954458 ms
+    Execution time std-deviation : 155.623628 ms

 The sample standard deviation is so high that it is not safe to rely upon the result.
+However, when I run the same code on my desktop I get:

+             Execution time mean : 16.532982 ms
+    Execution time std-deviation : 2.915590 ms

+The lower standard deviation indicates this result is likely to be more trustworthy.

-Keirin was designed so that its results are not impacted by the garbage collector, hopefully resulting in more accurate numbers.
-Running the same example in Keirin:
+Keirin was designed so that its results are less impacted by outliers, hopefully resulting in more accurate and consistent numbers.
+Running the same example in Keirin on my Macbook:

      (require '[keirin.core :as k])
      (let [data (doall (range 1000000))]